 - Turns brown eggs deep orange

 Now that you know how to dye eggs naturally, the possibilities for what you can create are limitless.
 Try creating rainbow, ombre, or dip-dye eggs, and don’t forget to nestle them all in a cute basket.
 Hide some in the yard for your little ones, create a gorgeous natural centerpiece at the dinner table, or deliver them to a neighbor along with a festive dessert.
-Happy Easter!
+Happy dyeing!